MySecurityRepo/security-writeups/Hack The Box Machines/CodePartTwo.md

 *******3 Lateral Movement*******

 The only two users having a home directory are "app" and "marco".
-Having the shell as "app" the first thing i did was "sudo -l", but the user wasn't able to run sudo.
+Having the shell as "app", the first thing i did was "sudo -l", but the user wasn't able to run sudo.
 The second thing i did was to look at the app database.
 We know that we have a db file at app/instance/users.db.
-So connecting wo the database with sqlite3 and enumerating the tables we find:
+So connecting to the database with sqlite3 and enumerating the tables we find:

 ![diagram](../images/CodePartTwo_hashes.png)